 Let’s set this all up!

-On your Windows device download the Pairing Tool from the IDmelon site and install the application.
+On your Windows or macOS device download the Pairing Tool from the IDmelon site and install the application.

 On your smartphone, start the IDmeldon app and on the home screen tap the QR icon on the top right corner.